opencv/opencv/modules/calib3d/doc/camera_calibration_and_3d_reconstruction.rst

     :param flags: Method for solving a PnP problem:

-            *  **ITERATIVE** Iterative method is based on Levenberg-Marquardt optimization.
+            *  **SOLVEPNP_ITERATIVE** Iterative method is based on Levenberg-Marquardt optimization.
 In this case the function finds such a pose that minimizes reprojection error, that is the sum of squared distances between the observed projections ``imagePoints`` and the projected (using :ocv:func:`projectPoints` ) ``objectPoints`` .
-            *  **P3P**  Method is based on the paper of X.S.
+            *  **SOLVEPNP_P3P**  Method is based on the paper of X.S.
 Gao, X.-R. Hou, J. Tang, H.-F. Chang "Complete Solution Classification for the Perspective-Three-Point Problem".
 In this case the function requires exactly four object and image points.
-            *  **EPNP** Method has been introduced by F.Moreno-Noguer, V.Lepetit and P.Fua in the paper "EPnP: Efficient Perspective-n-Point Camera Pose Estimation".
+            *  **SOLVEPNP_EPNP** Method has been introduced by F.Moreno-Noguer, V.Lepetit and P.Fua in the paper "EPnP: Efficient Perspective-n-Point Camera Pose Estimation".
-            *  **DLS**  Method is based on the paper of Joel A. Hesch and Stergios I. Roumeliotis.
+            *  **SOLVEPNP_DLS**  Method is based on the paper of Joel A. Hesch and Stergios I. Roumeliotis.
 "A Direct Least-Squares (DLS) Method for PnP".

 The function estimates the object pose given a set of object points, their corresponding image projections, as well as the camera matrix and the distortion coefficients.